mangila/spring-native-image/README.md

 # spring-native-image
 GraalVM native images with Spring Boot

-Deployed as a HTTP trigger for Google Cloud, AWS and Azure
+Deployed as a Function in a Minikube k8s cluster